Microsoft highlights the Xbox Adaptive Controller in emotional Super Bowl ad

 The software giant’s Super Bowl spot highlights some of the work it’s done to increase the accessibility of its products.
 Front and center is the Xbox Adaptive Controller, a $100 ad-on that makes the console more accessible to gamers with a range of different needs.
 The spot features a number of different children (and their parents) who are better able to enjoy gaming using the device.

-The Adaptive Controller was created with input from a number of different groups, including The AbleGamers Charity, The Cerebral Palsy Foundation, SpecialEffect, Warfighter Engaged and tested with help from various users.
-On top of its base functionality with two large pads, it also works with a number of different control inputs, which can be plugged into the rear of the product.e
+The Adaptive Controller was created with input from a number of different groups, including The AbleGamers Charity, The Cerebral Palsy Foundation, SpecialEffect and Warfighter Engaged, and tested with help from various users.
+On top of its base functionality with two large pads, it also works with a number of different control inputs, which can be plugged into the rear of the product.